-- Start with the children sitting in the choir stalls.
+- Start with the children sitting where they can see the altar and the reredos.
 After they have taken off coats and settled down introduce yourself and ask them what books they can see in the church. - Focus on the Bible.
 Briefly explain that it is split into the Old and New Testaments, and, if the children are old enough ask one to find the beginning of the New Testament.
 What are the first four books of the New Testament called?
 There are pictures of these four characters in the church - can any of the children see them?